miekg/bgp/README.md

 * fix all error uses
 * create server infra ala net/http, godns
 * Not sure about Pack/Unpack names maybe Marshall/Unmarshall
+* Fix Path Attributes, these are like dns RR's, define an interface and use reflection to pack/unpack.